 5. American Ginseng Root

 Our dietitian mentioned that this is often used in traditional Chinese medicine to support the faster breakdown of body fat.
-But we also found some information to suggest that it might prevent new fat tissue from developing .
+According to an article from the NDTV Food website, it might prevent new fat tissue from developing .